OlivierLD/raspberry-coffee/RESTNavServer/README.md

 This is what's called an **Model-View-Controller (MVC)** architecture.

-This allows pretty much _any_ network-aware device to connect to the Local Area Network (LAN) created by the Raspberry PI (or any machine the server runs on) to connect to it and consume the data it produces.
+This allows pretty much _any_ network-aware device to connect to the Local Area Network (LAN) created by the Raspberry Pi (or any machine the server runs on) to connect to it and consume the data it produces.

 The way to go for the front end (view) is - at least for now - quite obvious, it is the combination of HTML5, CSS3, and JavaScript.
 Consuming REST services can be done from many frameworks, here we'll use `jQuery`, for its `Promise` (aka `Deferred`) features.
 > _Summer 2018_: I'll be moving away from `JQuery Deferred`, `EcmaScript6` comes with `Promises` that work fine. `JQuery` is a great tool, but not required here any more.

 For the back end (model and controller), my current choice would be to go for a Java Virtual Machine (JVM) supported language, like Java (this is by far not the only JVM-supported language, see Scala, Groovy, Clojure...), mostly for portability, re-usability and extensibility reasons.
-I have several other projects (not necessarily dedicated to the Raspberry PI) writen in Java; a `jar` (**J**ava **AR**chive) generated from those projects can be part of **any**
+I have several other projects (not necessarily dedicated to the Raspberry Pi) writen in Java; a `jar` (**J**ava **AR**chive) generated from those projects can be part of **any**
-Raspberry PI project as long as it runs on a JVM.
+Raspberry Pi project as long as it runs on a JVM.

 But other options could be considered, the most prominent one being probably `nodejs`.
 This could be quite interesting too, as the same language could be used to write the
 Front End _and_ the Back End.
 The [Pi.js](https://github.com/OlivierLD/node.pi) project illustrates how to deal with sensors on a Raspberry Pi, using JavaScript, on Node-JS.